danBamikiya/urban-store/README.md

 ## Requirements to run the app

 - A Firebase Database configuration (requires creating a Blaze Google Cloud account)
-- A Stripe Developer's Privat Key and Publishable Dev Key (requires creating an account with them)
+- A Stripe Developer's Private Key and Publishable Dev Key (requires creating an account with them)